-- There must be at least 9 players on the roster - Unlimited Substitution every player present will be placed on the line-up card in the batting order and will all bat in order; players are allowed to move in/out defensively without restrictions except that if the pitcher leaves the mound to play another defensive position, that pitcher may not return to the mound or catch in the same game; any player who becomes injured or must leave the game will be skipped in the batting line-up with no penalty - All players who are present for a game and in uniform (unless injured and unable to play or suspended for that game by the league or team) must be listed on the batting order/line-up card. - PARTICIPATION RULE All players must play at least 3 defensive innings per game - Mercy Rule is in effect (See page 30) - All games are of seven innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 run maximum Runs/Half Inning rule except the final open inning - Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
+- There must be at least 9 players on the roster - Unlimited Substitution See information on page 55 - All players who are present for a game and in uniform (unless injured and unable to play or suspended for that game by the league or team) must be listed on the batting order/line-up card. - PARTICIPATION RULE All players must play at least 3 defensive innings per game - Mercy Rule is in effect (See page 38) - \bullet All games are of seven innings to be completed, if time and weather permits.
+However, four and a half (4 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 run maximum Runs/Half Inning rule except the final open inning.
+Continuation rule is in effect on all out of the park home runs.
+In the event that this occurs, all runs will count.Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
 The ball is alive and in play for runners that are on base. - Lead offs are permitted - Intentional walks will be permitted - Runners can advance on passed balls including attempting to score at home plate

+14U AA Female Rules

-- Pitch count will be followed as outlined on Page 38 and 39 except for the following modifications: - A player may pitch and catch in the same day but not the same game - A pitcher may pitch three consecutive days in a row if they do not exceed the daily pitch limit for their age for rest required on either of the 1st two days.
-Example: 14U player can pitch 30 on Day 1, 30 on Day 2 and 85 on Day 3.
+Pitch count will be followed as outlined on Page 46 and 47 with the following modifications:

+- A player may pitch and catch in the same day but not the same game - A pitcher may pitch three consecutive days in a row if they do not exceed the daily pitch limit for their age for rest required on either of the 1st two days.
+If a pitcher pitches 3 days in a row, their max number of pitches can only total the max as their age group indicates. - Example: Pitcher A is 11U.
+11U players can pitch a max of 75 pitches over 3 days without rest.
+They are able to throw 25 pitches on Friday, 25 on Saturday and then another 25 on Sunday. - Example: Pitcher B is 15U.
+15U players can pitch a max of 95 pitches over 3 days without rest.
+They are able to show 35 pitches on Friday, 35 on Saturday and then 25 on Sunday.

-- Unlimited Substitution (See page 47) - All players who are present for a game and in uniform (unless injured and unable to play or suspended for that game by the league or team) must be listed on the batting order/line-up card. - PARTICIPATION RULE All players must play at least 2 defensive innings per game - Mercy Rule is in effect (See page 30) - All games are of six innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 run maximum Runs/Half Inning rule except the final open inning - Stealing all bases is allowed ONCE THE BALL REACHES THE PLATE - If a runner leaves early and is thrown OUT the out shall stand. - If a runner leaves early and is safe, runner is returned to the base from which they left.
-Runners are not permitted to advance any further than ONE BASE on a steal attempt - If a throw errantly goes into the outfield on a runner attempting to steal second base, that runner IS NOT permitted to advance to third base. - If a throw errantly goes into the outfield on a runner attempting to steal third base, that runner IS NOT permitted to advance to home. - Scoring from third base on a pitched ball is allowed.
-This includes passed balls, wild pitches, throws back to the pitcher, pick-offs and/or a steal attempt of home ONCE THE BALL CROSSES THE PLATE. - In the event there are runners on first and third base and the runner from first attempts to steal second base, the runner from third IS NOT permitted to attempt to steal home. - Bunts are allowed - The batter cannot become a runner on a catcher's miss of a third strike.
-The ball is alive and in play for runners that are on base. - Intentional walks will be permitted
+- Unlimited Substitution (See page 55) - All players who are present for a game and in uniform (unless injured and unable to play or suspended for that game by the league or team) must be listed on the batting order/line-up card. - PARTICIPATION RULE All players must play at least 2 defensive innings per game - Mercy Rule is in effect (See page 38) - \bullet All games are of six innings to be completed, if time and weather permits.
+However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - There is a 3 run maximum Runs/Half Inning rule except the final open inning.
+Continuation rule is in effect on all out of the park home runs.
+In the event that this occurs, all runs will count. - Bunts are allowed - Stealing is permitted - When 1st base is unoccupied or there are two outs, the batter can become a runner on a catcher's miss of a third strike.
+The ball is alive and in play for runners that are on base. - Lead offs are permitted - Intentional walks will be permitted - Runners can advance on passed balls including attempting to score at home plate